daniel-sarran/tacos2fitness-cs361/README.md

 ## How to request data from the tacos2fitness microservice: a guide
 The *tacos2fitness* microservice transfers data via ZeroMQ ([docs](https://zeromq.org/) can be found here).

+A sample client (`test_tacos2fitness_client.py`) is included in the repo for quick setup and viewing.

 <br>

 ### 1. Download & Run server locally